taiwotman/happyverse-ml-eval-taiwo/README.md

 - LangChain (for agent orchestration)
 - OpenAI GPT-4 (as LLM backend)
 - Pandas / Matplotlib (for data/slide visuals)
+- Jupyter Notebook (to run the file in notenooks/)
 - Streamlit (optional UI)

 ## Dependencies